ishehadeh/howlite/writing/report/main.typ

 This process is similar to assignment.
 If an entire variable is narrowed, e.g. $a < 30$, then that variable in assigned a new narrowed type equal to the solution found by the solver, within the relevant scope.

 If only a single field of a variable is narrowed, for example `err.kind == 1`, then we copy the variable's type, replace the field with the new type produced by the solver, then process any consequences of that.
-For example, if the variable's type is a union, and that assignment is illegal in some of the variants, then those variants are thrown away.
+For example, if the variable's type is a union, and that assignment is illegal in certain variants, then those variants are thrown away.
 A possible use-case for this can be seen in the following example of a function to print compiler errors.

 #include "examples/narrowing-unions.typ"